yameenadnan1985/tutorial/git_to_server_and_github.md

 # Set permissions

 ```
+# To see file permissions do this
+git ls-files --stage
-# We can only assign executable permissions to a file.
-Read/Write permissions we will menually have to set
+# To change file permissions do this.
+P.S: We can only set permissions to executable.
+# Read/Write permissions we will menually have to set
 git update-index --chmod=+x index.php
 git commit -m "Changing file permissions"
 ```